Summer Financial Aid

 Federal Stafford Loans:

-- You must be enrolled at least half-time to qualify for Federal Stafford Loans.
+- You must be matriculated student enrolled at least half-time to qualify for Federal Stafford Loans.

 - Must have remaining Federal Stafford loan eligibility

-- Must complete and submit the Summer Stafford Loan Request Form available at: The Forms Page
+- Must complete and submit the Summer Stafford Loan Request Form available at: The Loan Forms Page

 - Your parent may also apply for a Federal PLUS loan (Parent loan for undergraduate students) at www.studentloans.gov

-- Visiting Students are not eligible for ANY aid or loans.
-Please check with your home institution.
+- Non Matriculated or Visiting Students are not eligible for ANY federal grants or federal loans.
+Private Loans would be your option.

-- If at any point, your enrollment drops to less than half time, your loans will be cancelled and you will be responsible for the unpaid balance.
+- If at any point, your enrollment drops to less than half time, your federal and some private loans will be cancelled and you will be responsible for the unpaid balance.

-- If you do not complete your courses, you may lose all of your funding and you will owe the University.
+- If you do not complete your courses, you may lose some or all of your funding and you will owe the University.

 - If you are not enrolled in any summer classes, you are not eligible to receive financial aid, even if you are living on campus.